kubfly/flylog-sdk-go/README.md

-# flylog-sdk-go
+# FlyLog SDK for Go
-FlyLog SDK for Go
+Provides Go API for application development with FlyLog framework.